 A COURT decision last week will delay but not end the Perth Freight Link (PFL), according to Premier Colin Barnett.

-But opponents to the $1.65 billion road say they remain up to the fight.
+But opponents to the $1.65 billion road say they will remain up to the fight.

-Last Wednesday the Supreme Court ruled that conditional approval granted by the WA Environmental Protection Authority (EPA) for Roe 8 was invalid.
+On Wednesday the WA Supreme Court ruled conditional approval granted by the WA Environmental Protection Authority for Roe 8 was invalid.

 Roe 8 is a 5km extension from Kwinana Freeway to Stock Road via Beeliar Wetlands and the first stage of the PFL.

-He said the EPA “took no account of its own published policies at the time it made its decision and provided its report to the Minister” and concluded the environmental impact assessment undertaken by the EPA was invalid.
+He said “the EPA took no account of its own published policies at the time it made its decision and provided its report to the Minister” and “the environmental impact assessment undertaken by the EPA was invalid”.

-Premier Barnett said he was disappointed with the decision but the State Government was likely to take stock of the situation and try again.
+Mr Barnett said he was disappointed with the decision but the State Government was likely to re-load and go again.

 “We’ve yet to have time to really study the full implications of (the decision) but my best guess at this stage is that it will mean the State Government will need to re-do all or part of the environmental approvals for Roe 8,” he said.